MAR for Sustainable Development

 Aims: Initiated in the IAH MAR Plenary at ISMAR8, Beijing Oct 2013, the MAR for Development group aims to advance the policies and practice of MAR in developing countries by sharing relevant information.
 During ISMAR9, the aims expanded to include sustainable development through exchange of experiences between developing and developed countries.

-Intended outputs: Based on these aims and the outcomes of the ISMAR9 workshop and survey, it is decided to produce a series of fact sheets on successful MAR projects that would include how the project started, a description of the project, its setting and its objectives, who worked on it, performance measures against those objectives, benefits, costs and conclusions.
+Intended outputs: Based on these aims and the outcomes of the ISMAR9 workshop and survey, it was decided to produce a series of fact sheets on successful MAR projects that would include how the project started, a description of the project, its setting and its objectives, who worked on it, performance measures against those objectives, benefits, costs and conclusions.
 Where data on volumes and water quality are available these would be inserted in summary form, and references given to relevant technical reports.
 Such reports could potentially be web-mounted.
 This work would also be assisted by Working Groups on Global MAR Inventory and Economics of MAR.
 Publication of fact sheets and a synthesis document is likely on IAH-MAR site but other possibilities, including a UNESCO resource book will be considered.
+In January 2019, UNESCO agreed to produce a booklet on Exemplary MAR case studies, through the combined efforts of this Working Group, the economics of MAR Working Group, GRIPP and IGRAC.

 Intended completion date: by ISMAR10, May 2019 (subject to volunteers contributing material on their sites)